Mapping the History of Mantua and Powelton Village

 Experience in historical research and writing, particularly using original, primary sources.
 The student could begin to develop expertise in GIS, which would give the student a marketable skill in addition to experience in more traditional tools of historians.

 A digitally-based history of Mantua and Powelton Village.
 Given the nature of the research (data based), we don't expect one student over one summer to complete the project, but it can be a start to an ongoing project that draws in other students over time (and this summer's student would be welcome to keep working on it).

-Much can be done by e-mail with Dr. Steen, but once/week as convenient, probably more near the beginning.
-The student will also need to meet with Larry Millikan, particularly related to the digital technologies.
+Much can be done by e-mail with Dr. Steen, but once/week as convenient, probably a little more near the beginning.
+The student will also need to meet with Larry Millikan, particularly related to GIS.

 I will initially meet with the Fellow once a week, but as her/his work progresses and analysis and writing commences, I plan to meet the student twice a week, if not more often.
 Since I will be editing the volume and writing my sections, I will be both immersed in the work and readily available to meet as frequently as needed.